CWZMorro/swap-OS/README.md

 A tool that enables swap between differnt OS.
 Multiple OS are supported.
 Read the wiki for more info.

+If you don't trust this tool, you can manually configure it following the wiki guide.

 ## Installation

 ### Using AUR (yay/paru):